MaxSmile/Croc-Tales-Education-and-Adventure/README.md

    - **Crocodile Population Insights**: This survey dataset includes monitoring information about crocodile populations across different regions.
    - **Educational Content**: The app can use this data to educate users about population trends in specific areas, providing context on why Crocwise education is critical.
    - **Location-Based Insights**: Users visiting areas with higher crocodile populations will receive additional Crocwise safety messages based on the data.

+6.**NT Parks and Reserves - NTG Open Data Portal** [NT Parks and Reserves - NTG Open Data Portal](https://data.nt.gov.au/dataset/natural-resource-maps---nt-parks-and-reserves)
+**Integration**:
+   - **Local Services and Amenities Examples On Map**: This is the first factor/example (parks and reserves) of how the project will integrate other local services data onto user's real map.
+And based on user's location, suggest nearby local services.

 By integrating these datasets, the app can deliver more **real-time safety information** and **educational insights**, making it an even more engaging and informative tool for both tourists and locals.